mo-xiaoming/playground/notes/knowledge/bash.md

 `^X Backspace` removes all text from the cursor to the beginning of the line

-`^T` transpose the charactor before the cursor with the charactor under the cursor
+`^T` transpose the character before the cursor with the character under the cursor

 `ALT T` transposes the two words immediately before (or under) the cursor